Speaker: Michel Gadbois

 Complex discrete manufacturing takes time, but manufacturers can make sure that all of the interlocking changes, variations, and customer whims are accounted for in a structured environment that yields to a precise expectation at the end of every day.
 Visibility and control are critical.

 At the end of the day, in order to compete in today’s digital manufacturing revolution, companies must find a solution to integrate all interfaces into one digital thread.
-Download our eBook to learn how Solumina can make this a reality.
+Download our eBook to learn how Solumina software can make this a reality.